The Bothy Band: Three studio album career

-In 1975, the Bothy Band released their eponymous first album on Mulligan Records (in Ireland; Green Linnet Records in US; Polydor Records in UK), which received critical acclaim and established their reputation as a significant musical force in Irish traditional music.
-In 1976, they released their second album, Old Hag You Have Killed Me, which also received critical praise and expanded their following.
+In 1975 the Bothy Band released their eponymous first album on Mulligan Records (in Ireland; Green Linnet Records in the US; Polydor Records in the UK).
+Described on RTE as 'an incendiary mix of driving folk-rock rhythms' and 'a game-changer of an album', it established their reputation as a significant musical force in Irish traditional music.
+In 1976, they released their second album, Old Hag You Have Killed Me, which was praised as 'a benchmark of the genre' of Irish music and expanded their following.
 In 1977, they recorded what would be their last studio album, Out of the Wind – Into the Sun.
 In 1979, the Bothy Band released a live album, After Hours (Live in Paris).

 During their four years together, the Bothy Band featured a variety of fiddlers.
 Original fiddler Glackin was replaced by Donegal fiddler Tommy Peoples on the band's début album.
 Peoples in turn was replaced by Sligo-influenced fiddler Kevin Burke on the second release.
+They played their final gig with this lineup at the 3rd Boys of Ballisodare Festival on 10 August 1979.

 After the Bothy Band break-up

 After the group disbanded in 1979, the members continued to play influential musical roles in the Irish traditional music movement.
 Lunny returned to Planxty along with Molloy, and then later helped form the Celtic rock band Moving Hearts.
-He continued working as a record producer, and later joined Andy Irvine to form the group Mozaik, releasing two albums in 2004 and 2007.
+He continued working as a record producer and later joined Andy Irvine to form the group Mozaik, releasing two albums in 2004 and 2007.
 After recording two albums with Planxty, Molloy joined The Chieftains.
 After several solo projects with Ó Domhnaill, Burke founded Patrick Street with Irvine and Jackie Daly (formerly of De Dannan). Ó Domhnaill and Ní Dhomhnaill went on to form Relativity and Nightnoise.

 In 1994, previously unreleased concert recordings from the 1970s were released as BBC Radio One – The Bothy Band Live in Concert.
-The music had been recorded in two different locations on different dates – 15 July 1976, at the BBC's Paris Theatre in London, and 24 July 1978, at the National Theatre, Kilburn.
+The music had been recorded in two different locations on different dates – 15 July 1976, at the BBC's Paris Theatre in London, and 24 July 1978, at the National Club, Kilburn.
+The first nine tracks, from the Paris Theatre concert, feature Peter Browne on pipes as a stand-in for Paddy Keenan.